CSPG 203 - Behavior Analyst (PK-12)

 Special Considerations

-A Behavior Analyst may:
+A Behavior Analyst and/or Behavior Specialist may:

-- Provide professional development and serve in the role of mentor or advisor in the area of their credential.
+• Provide professional development and serve in the role of mentor or advisor in the area of their credential;

-- Provide services to individual students or groups of students, or implement district-wide systems for developing behavior plans based on Applied Behavior Analysis.
+• Provide services to individual students or groups of students, or implement district-wide systems for developing behavior plans based on Applied Behavior Analysis;

-- Provide parent training.
+• Provide parent training.

 Restrictions